Cloud vs On-Premise vs Hybrid: Make Your Strategic Choice

 - Disaster recovery complexity: Self-setup of backup procedures

-The Dutch government recognizes the challenges surrounding data sovereignty.
-Recent research by Machiel van der Wal (winner of the Brinkhof Internet Thesis Prize 2024) concludes that Dutch cloud policy insufficiently protects against foreign laws, especially the American CLOUD Act.
+European governments recognize the challenges surrounding data sovereignty.
+Research concludes that European cloud policies must better protect against foreign laws, especially the American CLOUD Act.

-โข AP (Dutch Data Protection Authority) expresses criticism of current policy
+โข Data protection authorities express criticism of current policies

 GDPR Compliance

-For Dutch organizations, data location brings important compliance considerations:
+For European organizations, data location brings important compliance considerations:

 |---|---|---|---|